jameshyojaelee/scPerturb-CMap/docs/quickstart.md

 Launch the UI with `make ui` (or `scperturb-cmap ui`) and open `http://localhost:8501/`.

-- **Exports** – after scoring, use the *Download → CSV* or *Download → Parquet* buttons in the results tab.
-Files are written to `workspace/ui_exports/` with timestamped folders.
+- **Targets from JSON** – load `TargetSignature` exports (from the CLI/UI) via the sidebar *Target JSON* option in addition to gene lists or uploaded `.h5ad` files.
+- **QC dashboards** – the target panel now surfaces `summarize_target_signature` output, highlighting overlap with the loaded LINCS library and weight distributions.
+- **SHAP-like explanations** – pick any ranked signature and use the *Explain gene contributions* controls to visualise contributions computed via `feature_importance`.
+- **Exports** – download CSV/JSON with enriched metadata or click *Save to examples/out* to persist results + session JSON for later bookmarking.
-- **Bookmarking** – configure the target, filters, and blend settings, then copy the URL displayed in the *Bookmark* panel.
+- **Bookmarking** – configure the target, filters, and blend settings, then copy the bookmark token in the *Session & sharing* panel.
 Visiting the saved link restores the UI state so collaborators see the same configuration.
 - **Preset management** – saved presets live in `examples/data/ui_presets.json`.
 Edit the file or import/export presets from